Updated: Feb 22

 “This happens every year when it gets cold,” he tells me the first time I point it out; “the doctor tells me it’s just nasal drainage” the next; “I figured out I’m good for an hour if I just clear my throat” the last.

-I’m pretty sure Dad doesn’t even believe the defenses he’s offering up at this point, but each one serves its purpose of buying him some time while kicking the can down the curb.
+I’m pretty sure Dad doesn’t even believe the defenses he’s offering up at this point, but each one serves its purpose of kicking the can down the curb and buying him some time between questions.

 A Familiar Trip

 We’ve made this drive hundreds of times together over the years.
-My parents purchased the cabin when I was in First Grade and we spent most Friday evenings making the 3-hour trek along I-75 to get Up North.
-While most Michiganders with cabins utilize them exclusively in Summer, we went year-round.
+My parents purchased the cabin when I was in First Grade and we spent most Friday evenings making the three-hour trek along I-75 to get Up North.
+While most Michiganders with cabins utilize them exclusively in summer, we went year-round: rain or shine, flurry or blizzard.

 Over the years, we’ve made stops up and down the highway for gas, bathroom breaks, and quick bites.
 We developed a mental list of favorite places, what they were known for, and their respective mile markers.